Enabling International Trade

 • Helping businesses lobby

-• Comment on trade regulations (e.g., Section 301 cases, WTO complaints).
-Drafting comment letters and lobbying materials
+• Drafting position letters and lobbying materials

 • Representing companies in trade association meetings or public consultations